ryuichiokubo/TheHome/README.md

 ---------
 - get news contents from yahoo japan with more information than default RSS
 - loads fast online and works also offline with local storage and cache manifest
+- remove each article and it will not show up again by reload